 This commitment to safety carries over into its facilities.
 Many of Sherwin-Williams’ sites have not had any recordable injuries for multiple years, and the company boasts 28 Voluntary Protection Program Star sites, 12 Occupational Health and Safety Assessment Series 18001 sites in the United States and 44 ISO 14001 sites globally, which represents more certifications than any other paint and coatings manufacturer.

-To improve customer service, the company is embracing new technology.
+To improve Customer Relations, the company is embracing new technology.
 Sherwin-Williams offers an Instant Paint feature in its ColorSnap Visualizer app.
 This tool utilizes augmented reality to show consumers what different paint colors will look like on their walls.